Lac du Nibiinaabe – Enjoy my first blog post.

 - THIS POST MAY CONTAIN AFFILIATE LINKS

-The evidence was everywhere as I looked out the window.
-Jack Frost had indeed made his inaugural visit, proclaiming Autumn as his own, creeping about during the night to leave his chilly whisper of a kiss to sprinkle the garden, lawn, and the rooftop with a generous coat of his powdery ice and chill.
+The evidence was everywhere I looked.
+Jack Frost had indeed made his inaugural visit, proclaiming Autumn as his own, creeping about during the night to leave his chilly whisper of a kiss to sprinkle the garden, lawn, and rooftop with a generous coat of his powdery ice and chill.

-“Well, thank heaven, I saved a good bunch of lettuces, eggplant, peppers, and my final three zucchinis of the season before the sun set yesterday,” I told myself.
+“Well, thank heaven, I saved a good bunch of lettuces, eggplant, peppers, and my final three zucchinis of the season before the sun set yesterday,” I whispered under my breath.

 What to fix for breakfast...